arvamalpani/arvamalpani.github.io/case-studies/palantir-due-diligence.md

 ![Sensitivity](images/palantir_sensitivity_actual.png)

 Valuation depends on two dials:
-- **WACC** (risk/return bar).
-- **Terminal growth** (forever growth assumption).
+- Here’s why opinions are so split: valuation rests on two knobs.
+- WACC: how risky investors think Palantir is.
+- Terminal growth: how fast you assume it grows forever.
+- Twist either knob, and the “fair price” jumps.
+That’s why Wall Street targets feel like throwing darts.
+Lesson: don’t cling to one number.
+Think in ranges.
 👉 Lesson: never trust one number — always think in ranges.

 ---
 ## The Bull Case
-- AIP (their AI platform) becomes the go-to “AI workbench.”
+- AIP (AI Platform) becomes the default “AI cockpit” for enterprises.
-- Margins stay disciplined → cash keeps compounding.
+- Margins stay disciplined, so cash keeps compounding.
-- International growth reduces dependency on US government deals.
+- Global expansion reduces dependence on U.S. government deals.
 ## The Bear Case
-- Government budget timing still drives results.
+- Government budgets still swing results.
-- Big competition: Microsoft, Snowflake, Databricks.
+- Heavyweights like Microsoft, Snowflake, and Databricks fight for the same customers.
-- Privacy concerns may slow adoption abroad.
+- Privacy and politics could slow adoption overseas.

 ---

 ## How I’d Track It (Quarter to Quarter)
+- If you want to cut through noise, watch these:
-- Net new *commercial* customers.
+- Net new commercial customers (logos matter).
-- GAAP operating margin (not just adjusted).
+- GAAP operating margin (ignore “adjusted fairy dust”).
-- FCF vs. stock-based comp.
+- Free cash flow vs. stock-based comp (cash is real; dilution is too).
-- Whether AIP is showing repeatability.
+- AIP adoption—are customers using it repeatedly, or just testing it once?

 ---
+## Final Thought

+Palantir is at a crossroads.

+It’s no longer just a defense contractor with flashy pitch decks.
+It’s now a company throwing off real cash, with a shot at building an AI platform that sticks.

+The story isn’t about predicting the “right” share price—it’s about momentum.
+If commercial growth keeps catching fire and cash flow holds, the bull case writes itself.
+If not, Palantir risks staying in government’s shadow.

+👉 That’s the takeaway: numbers aren’t just data points.
+They’re a story.
+Palantir’s story is finally interesting—because it’s about choice, direction, and discipline.

 ## Proof of Work
+- This isn’t hand-wavy:
-- Rebuilt revenue and FCF history from filings.
+- Rebuilt revenue + cash flow directly from filings.
-- Ran a simple DCF (discounted cash flow).
+- Ran a simple discounted cash flow model.
-- Shared CSVs so anyone can check my math:
+- Shared CSVs so anyone can check the math.

 [DCF Cash Flows](images/palantir_dcf_table_actual.csv)
 [DCF Summary](images/palantir_dcf_summary_actual.csv)

 ---

-*The point isn’t to “predict a price.”
-It’s to show how raw numbers can be shaped into a clear, human story.*